 This study (by reconstituting CFTR protein into artificial membranes and demonstrating cAMP/ATP-dependent channels with the same properties as those previously described for CFTR wild type expressed in vivo in patch clamping) provided final proof that CFTR was a chloride channel rather than a regulator of a chloride channel.[PubMed]

-Dr Christine Bear (figure 4) is a Professor in the Department of Biochemistry, University of Toronto.
+Dr Christine Bear (fig. 8) is a Professor in the Department of Biochemistry, University of Toronto.
 She has a special interest in epithelial chloride channels and their role in cell physiology and pathophysiology.

 1992 Li C, Ramjeesingh M, Reyes E, Jensen T, Chang X, Rommens JM, Bear CE.
 The cystic fibrosis mutation (delta 508) does not influence the chloride activity of CFTR.
 Nat Genet 1993; 3:311-316.
 [PubMed]